ericchiang/pup/README.md

 # pup

 pup is a command line tool for processing HTML.
-It reads from stdin, prints to stdout, and allows the user to filter parts ot the page using [CSS selectors](http://www.w3schools.com/cssref/css_selectors.asp).
+It reads from stdin, prints to stdout, and allows the user to filter parts of the page using [CSS selectors](http://www.w3schools.com/cssref/css_selectors.asp).

 Inspired by [jq](http://stedolan.github.io/jq/), pup aims to be a